Table of Contents

-Philosophical coaching draws on the teachings of ancient scholars and religions for solving life’s problems in the twenty-first century.
+Philosophical coaching and counselling draw on the teachings of ancient scholars and religions for solving life’s problems in the twenty-first century.
+It offers an alternative to conventional psychotherapy and can offer people guidance in life.
+In Philosophical Coaching, behavioural assignments, rational-emotive imagery, and bibliotherapy (prescription of books and readings) are commonly utilised.

 What is Philosophical Counselling and Coaching?

-Philosophical coaching offers an alternative route to conventional psychotherapy and is appealing to people who seek secular yet direct life-guidance.
-Philosophical coaches work with clients based on a therapeutic relationship, much like traditional therapists.
-But rather than offering solutions based on the mental health or psychology of the clients, philosophical coaches offer guidance drawn from the writings of philosophers.
+Philosophical Counselling/ Coaching offers an alternative route to conventional psychotherapy and is appealing to people who seek secular yet direct life guidance.
+Philosophical counsellors and coaches work with clients based on a therapeutic relationship, much like traditional therapists.
+But rather than offering solutions based on the mental health or psychology of the clients, philosophical counsellors and coaches offer guidance drawn from the writings of philosophers.

 A philosophical practitioner helps clients to clarify, articulate, explore and comprehend philosophical aspects of their belief systems or “world views.”
 These include epistemological, metaphysical, axiological, and logical issues (E. Cohen, 1993).

 Philosophy is the study of human life – how a person views themselves and their relationship with the world.
 Translated literally, philosophy means ‘the love of wisdom.’
 Over the last century, philosophy has been relegated as a predominately academic topic, something that you read about more than practice.
 It is not viewed as a subject with practical applications in everyday life.
 However, ancient Greek philosophers such as Socrates, Aristotle, Epicurus, and Plato, whom you may call the founding fathers of the subject, viewed philosophy as a stream of knowledge that could guide people to make better life choices and alleviate internal agony.

-Philosophical Coaching is logic-based work.
-Perhaps as an emotional person, you have always thought a ‘logical approach’ would not work for you, but Philosophical Coaching is not a cold, harsh model that aims to banish your emotions.
+Philosophical Cousnelling/ Coaching is logic-based work.
+Perhaps as an emotional person, you have always thought a ‘logical approach’ would not work for you, but Philosophical Counselling or Coaching is not a cold, harsh model that aims to banish your emotions.
 What it does instead is to encourage us to summon our rational mind— a privilege of being human— so we can become our best selves.